 Are candidates seeing your job ad?
 Make these changes

-A great job ad should be a magnet for great talent.
-If you’re advertising roles now, there are simple steps you can take to enhance your job ad so it can attract the ideal candidate.
+If you’re advertising roles now, there are simple steps you can take to refine your job ad so it attracts candidates who truly align with your business needs.

 Use an effective job title